 1) The process for writing an academic article is focused on the needs of other academics (and their related institutions), not a general reader interested in the field or topic.
 Keeping this in mind will help you get the most out of articles.

-2) While there are many great resources out there, there are also vanity publishers, scam publishers, and scam journals out there.
+2) While there are many great resources out there, there are also vanity publishers, scam publishers, and scam journals.
 Some of them look very similar to legitimate publishers and publications.

 Evaluating an academic article is basically like evaluating other things, but with a bit more context.

 Second, you want to remember the basics of evaluation of any article.
 You can get one summary at my critical reading and Pagan books (many of the aspects apply just as much to academic articles).
-The University of Minnesota also has a number of interactive tutorials on different aspects of research that might be a great help if you need a refresher or information about a specific field, and Cornell has some information specific to scholarly writing.
+The University of Minnesota also has a number of interactive tutorials on different aspects of research that might be a great help if you need a refresher or information about a specific field.

 Since you probably don’t have information about the field in detail you can do some or all of the following: